-Bloorview School provides a multidisciplinary early-intervention program for primary students in Kindergarten and Grade 1 who are clients of Holland Bloorview Kids Rehab and Community Treatment

-Network to address their therapeutic and educational needs.
-Students have a primary diagnosis of a physical disability with associated complex developmental, communication and learning needs and require intensive therapy in two of the three areas (physical, occupational and speech-language therapy) within their individualized educational programs.
+Bloorview School provides a multidisciplinary early-intervention program for primary students in Kindergarten and Grade 1 from Toronto and York Region who are clients of Holland Bloorview Kids Rehab or Community Treatment Network to address their therapeutic and educational needs.
+Students have a primary diagnosis of a physical disability with associated complex developmental, communication and learning needs and require intensive therapy in two of the three areas (physical, occupational and speechlanguage therapy) within their individualized educational programs.

-Bloorview School also provides educational programs to respite and rehabilitation clients of Holland Bloorview Kids Rehabilitation Hospital who are patients in one of the following programs: Complex Continuing Care, Brain Injury Resource Team, Specialized Orthopedic and Developmental Rehabilitation Team, Persistent Pain Pediatric Program - Get up and Go and Day Patients.
+Bloorview School also provides educational programs to rehabilitation clients of Holland Bloorview Kids Rehabilitation Hospital who are patients in one of the following programs: Complex Continuing Care, Brain Injury Resource Team, Specialized Orthopedic and Developmental Rehabilitation Team, Persistent Pain Pediatric Program - Get up and Go and Day Patients.
 These programs are highly individualized, with necessary medical and therapeutic interventions woven into the school day.
 Length of stay averages 64 days, with some students staying the full school year.

 All programs are delivered by qualified special education teachers and support staff, in partnership with Holland Bloorview Kids Rehabilitation Hospital staff.
-School staff work closely with special education coordinators and learning support consultants from school boards throughout Ontario and beyond.
-Coordination is required for the admission and demitting processes as students move between school boards.
+School staff work closely with community school board representatives from school boards throughout Ontario and beyond.
+Coordination is required for the transition processes as students move between school boards.